 As a general rule, publications in journals or publishing houses whose processes of acceptance and review of originals are deficient in the justified opinion of the experts of the corresponding specific committee, regardless of the position of the journal or publishing house in the bibliometric rankings, are not considered to be quality contributions.
-In this respect, papers published in journals which have practices that compromise their quality (such as editorial deadlines that are too short to guarantee applications to which the applicant has submitted a contribution.
-For the field of Law, use is made of CARHUS Plus latest edition.
+In this respect, papers published in journals which have practices that compromise their quality (such as editorial deadlines that are too short to guarantee the quality of the review and an unjustifiably high volume of articles or selfcitations) will be treated as non-indexed publications, unless they are accompanied by sufficient evidence of quality.